 These pathologies are analysed by studying the characteristics and parameters of blood circulation, as well as the deformations and movements of the walls induced by fluid flow.

-The goal of “AIM” is to investigate how the lack of gravity in the space environment impacts the biomechanics in the arteries and in particular coronary artery disease treatment with implants of a stent (small metal mesh tube device).
-This type of experiment setup has not been tested before and focuses on the assessment of cardiovascular mechanics in space compared to terrestrial conditions, where gravity plays an important role in how the vascular system behaves.
-The experiment will be hosted inside the ICE Cubes facility on board the ISS and will visualise the flow of blood-like fluid in both diseased and surgically repaired (stented) artery models in the absence of gravity.
-In addition, the effect of gravity on the performance of endovascular medical devices will be analysed.
+The goal of “AIM” was to investigate how the lack of gravity in the space environment impacts the biomechanics in the arteries and in particular coronary artery disease treatment with implants of a stent (small metal mesh tube device).
+This type of experiment setup had not been tested before and focused on the assessment of cardiovascular mechanics in space compared to terrestrial conditions, where gravity plays an important role in how the vascular system behaves.
+The experiment was hosted inside the ICE Cubes facility on board the ISS and aimed at visualising the flow of blood-like fluid in both diseased and surgically repaired (stented) artery models in the absence of gravity.
+In addition, the effect of gravity on the performance of endovascular medical devices was analysed.

 About Orbit Your Thesis!
 (OYT)

-The programme is carried out in close cooperation with European universities and intends to complement higher education for university students.
-While learning through hands-on learning, they can also contribute to scientific and technological progress in their specific areas.
+The programme was carried out in close cooperation with European universities and intends to complement higher education for university students.
+While learning through hands-on learning, they could also contribute to scientific and technological progress in their specific areas.

-With support from Space Applications Services, students receive the knowledge and expertise, as well as technical capabilities, necessary to materialize their project to be sent to the ISS.
+With support from Space Applications Services, students received the knowledge and expertise, as well as technical capabilities, necessary to materialize their project to be sent to the ISS.

 Image credits: ESA / Team AIM (ISAE-SUPAERO & Politecnico di Torino)